Did you know that reducing vehicle CO2 emissions can also help lower fuel costs?

 Different fuel types offer a range of options for reducing CO2 emissions.
 Comparing these options can be based on how they meet business needs and achieve sustainability objectives.

 It’s also worth considering the drivers and their fleet requirements such as commercial vehicle operators, sales or service personnel.
-Driving skill can make a big difference to vehicle performance too with those tending to be heavy on the gas and brakes using additional fuel and increasing wear and tear when compared to drivers opting for a smoother ride.
+Driving skill can make a big difference to vehicle performance too with those tending to be heavy on the accelerator and brakes using additional fuel and increasing wear and tear when compared to drivers opting for a smoother ride.

 Think about the goods or tools that the vehicle needs to carry as additional weight which will increase fuel consumption.
-The type of journey can be a deciding factor too – constant speed highway routes or an urban service with multiple stops should influence fuel choice.
+The type of journey can be a deciding factor too – constant speed motorway routes or an urban service with multiple stops should influence fuel choice.

 An understanding of the fuel types, their availability and ability to reduce CO2 emissions is important to be aware of.